frenzymath/REAL-Prover/Realprover/README.md

 #### Input Data Format
 Each input data should be a JSONL line with two keys: `id` and `formal_statement`.
 See `data/minif2f_test.jsonl` for examples.

+#### Start Leansearch-PS-inference server
+See the detailed documentation in [LeanSearch-PS-inference/README.md](../LeanSearch-PS-inference/README.md).

 #### Running